SarvarKh/ofn-wiki/How-Angular-Works!.md

         id: 1
         id: 2

-When such a service is loaded we _dereference_; replacing the IDs with pointers to appropriate objects.
+When such a service is loaded we _dereference_, replacing the IDs with pointers to appropriate objects.
 This generates a (circular) web of pointers between objects client-side.
-This technique avoids code duplication, only having a single object representing a given Enterprise:
+This avoids code duplication, only having a single object representing a given Enterprise:

     enterprise_1 =
       id: 1